NateWr/social-venues-events-calendar-pro/readme.txt

 **This plugin requires the [Events Calendar Pro](http://tri.be/shop/wordpress-events-calendar-pro/ "Purchase Events Calendar Pro") plugin by Modern Tribe.**

 Add social media profiles to venues in Events Calendar Pro.
-Assign any number of profiles to Facebook, Twitter and more, and this plugin will automatically add linked icons to the description of the venue on the venue's page.
+Add links to a venue's profiles on Facebook, Twitter and more.
+These profiles will automatically be displayed on the venue's page.

 This plugin adds a new meta box to the venue editing page, which allows you to add and edit social media profiles.
 By default, it supports the following social networks: